jeffersonxu/ludobots/README.md

 This contains the final project for Northwestern CS 396: Artifical Life.
 In short, this project uses the parallel hill climber to design morphology and behavior for locomotion with a fitness algorithm of the general negative X direction.
 My algorithm creates horse like structures with legs on each side similar to the quadraped.
 This was built using the community [r/ludobots](https://www.reddit.com/r/ludobots/) and depends on [Pyrosim](https://github.com/jbongard/pyrosim).

 ## Methods
-Methods.
-Explain what you did and how you did it.
-Where is the code to do each step?
-How do you run it?
-Cartoons of the genotype-to-phenotype map (how brains/bodies are encoded and expressed to form a robot), mutations (explain all the ways to make offspring and how they can be dis/similar to parents), selection (how does the parallel hill climber or whatever algo you use, work?)

 The experiment starts off in `search.py` which utilizes the `PARALLEL_HILL_CLIMBER` class.
 Within this class we can see the main structure used for  evolution in `parallellHillClimber.py`: Spawn -> Mutate -> Evaluate -> Select -> Save.
 In summary, for the experiment a creature gets generated and then mutates.
 Among the mutated the creatures, they are evaluated based off a fitness score (negative x direction) and the one that performs the best gets selected as the new parent.
 The cycle then repeats until it reaches the number of generations desired as defined in `constants.py`
 ```python
 def Evolve_For_One_Generation(self, directOrGUI):